-engaging in any other action or having any other association that causes the purchasing agent to conclude that the individual cannot fairly evaluate a response; or
+engaging in any other action or having any other association that causes the purchasing agent to conclude that the individual cannot fairly evaluate a proposal; or

 any other violation of a law, rule, or policy.

 Sec.
 3-1-7. – Type of procurement process is based on total cost.